DragonSenses/Algorithms/LeetCode/94-binary-tree-inorder-traversal/problem.md

 # **Morris Traversal for In-Order Traversal**

+## **Intuition**

 The Morris Traversal algorithm modifies the tree structure during the traversal to create temporary links (threads) that allow it to traverse the tree in-order without using additional space.
+The key idea is to find the inorder predecessor of the current node and establish a temporary thread from the predecessor to the current node.
+This allows us to return to the current node after finishing the left subtree traversal.